 Another business owner tells the story of helping her friends who couldn’t afford a plane ticket to visit her (back in the days when people traveled casually).
 She taught them how to earn money online.
 Soon they were too busy to come visit.

 “Your story” isn’t always about you.
 And it’s not just one story.
 Many business owners keep a portfolio of stories, so they can choose exactly the story they need to fit their strategy.

 (2) Get rid of things that no longer fit your story.

 This is the hardest part of business organizing.
 Research shows it’s harder to give up what we have than to forego buying something we don’t own.

 You’re asked to place a value on a coffee mug you don’t own.
 What’s it worth?
 What would you pay to buy it?

 Once you get the mug, the experimenter asks to buy it back.
-Almost always, you’ll ask a higher price.
+Almost always, you’ll set a higher price this time.
 Ownership confers value.